abdulrafayy06/COAL_Calculator/README.md

-# Simple Assembly Language Calculator
+🔢 **Simple Assembly Language Calculator**

-This project is a Simple Calculator implemented in 8086 Assembly Language for the CO&AL (Computer Organization and Assembly Language) course.
-It demonstrates the practical application of low-level programming concepts and interaction with system interrupts to perform arithmetic operations.
+Excited to share my latest project for the **CO&AL (Computer Organization and Assembly Language)** course!
+This calculator, implemented in **8086 Assembly Language**, showcases low-level programming concepts and the use of system interrupts for arithmetic operations.

-The calculator offers the following features:
+---

+### ✨ **Key Features**:
-1. Addition: Adds two single-digit numbers.
+1. **Addition** – Adds two single-digit numbers.
-2. Subtraction: Subtracts one single-digit number from another.
+2. **Subtraction** – Subtracts one single-digit number from another.
-3. Multiplication: Multiplies two single-digit numbers.
+3. **Multiplication** – Multiplies two single-digit numbers.
-4. Division: Divides one single-digit number by another and handles division by zero errors.
+4. **Division** – Divides one single-digit number by another and handles division by zero errors.
-5. Exponentiation: Computes the power of a base number raised to a given exponent.
+5. **Exponentiation** – Computes the power of a base number raised to an exponent.
-6. Factorial: Calculates the factorial of a single-digit number.
+6. **Factorial** – Calculates the factorial of a single-digit number.
-7. Exit Option: Allows the user to terminate the program gracefully.
+7. **Exit Option** – Allows the user to gracefully terminate the program.

-The program includes robust input handling, clear error messages for invalid inputs, and a user-friendly menu for navigation.
-All operations are designed to work with single-digit numbers (0–9), and results are displayed in ASCII format.

-Group Members:
-Abdul Rafay
-Hassan Zahid

-Features Highlight:

-Interactive Menu: Displays a well-structured menu with clear instructions for the user.
+---

+### 💡 **Features Highlight**:
+- **Interactive Menu**: A structured, user-friendly interface for seamless navigation.
-Error Handling: Ensures invalid inputs and edge cases, such as division by zero, are managed effectively.
+- **Error Handling**: Includes robust checks for invalid inputs and division by zero scenarios.

-Factorial and Exponentiation: Implements loops to demonstrate iterative calculations in assembly.
+- **Factorial and Exponentiation**: Demonstrates iterative calculations using loops in assembly language.

-Assembly Fundamentals: Showcases the use of system interrupts (INT 21H), register operations, and ASCII-to-binary conversions.

-This project reflects a hands-on understanding of assembly language and serves as an excellent resource for students learning low-level programming and 8086 architecture.
+- **Assembly Fundamentals**:
+  - Utilizes **system interrupts (INT 21H)** for input/output operations.
+  - Implements **register operations** and **ASCII-to-binary conversions**.

+---

+### 🤝 **Group Members**:
+- Abdul Rafay
+- Hassan Zahid

+---

+### 🛠️ **Learning Outcomes**:
+This project provided a hands-on experience with **8086 Assembly Language**, emphasizing:
+- Practical use of **low-level programming** principles.
+- Managing system resources and designing efficient algorithms.
+- Enhancing problem-solving skills with assembly's unique constraints.

+This calculator is a testament to how foundational computing concepts can be applied to solve real-world problems, offering a deeper understanding of the **8086 architecture**.

+---

+#Programming #AssemblyLanguage #COAL #8086 #StudentProject #LowLevelProgramming